Skip to main content

 Session secrets are single-use and expire after 30 minutes.
 Create a new session for each checkout attempt.
 Sessions are stored in Redis for fast access during the checkout flow.

-Now embed the checkout component in your React application.
+Now trigger the checkout flow in your React application using the useLavaCheckout hook.

 Basic Integration